Wenzhou Zhouyuan Elementary School: Chess culture

-Chant Garden Elementary has a rich history of education and excellence in chess, particularly in international chess.
+Chant Garden Elementary School has a rich history of education and excellence in chess, particularly in international chess.

 The school's chess team ranked No.1 in the country and was the national champion in 2012.

 Departments

-The school has four departments on campus focused on literature, athletics, arts and science.
+The school has five departments on campus focused on literature, journalism, athletics, arts and science.

 Department of literature

-The department of literature, originally known as the "chant garden literature club", is composed of four student clubs: Chant Garden Story Room, Chant Garden Readers Room, Chant Garden Lecture Hall and Chant Garden Literature Club.
+The department of literature, originally known as the "Wenzhou Zhouyuan literature club", is composed of four student clubs: Chant Garden Story Room, Chant Garden Readers Room, Chant Garden Lecture Hall and Chant Garden Literature Club.
 The department of literature was founded in order to strengthen students' interest and passion in literature, improve the culture of reading on campus, and also prepare students with great knowledge in literature.

+Department of journalism

+The department of journalism was founded in 2017 with congratulatory remarks from senior leadership of School of Journalism and Communication at Tsinghua University.

 Department of athletics

 The department of athletics serves the health and physical education of all students of the school.
 For students of grade 1 and 2, the department requires every student on campus to take chess class and learn to play chess.
 For students of grade 3 and 4, the department requires every student on campus to take swimming class and learn to swim.
 For students of grade 5, the department requires every student on campus to take soccer class and learn to play soccer.
 For students of grade 6, the department requires every student on campus to take basketball class and learn to play basketball.

 The school's basketball team is ranked No.1 in the province of Zhejiang.